tomcotter7/notes/rag.md

 This is a useful alternative to BM25, but should be used in conjunction with a dense search.

 NOTE: This was proved to be a false result.
 They have since corrected it, but it now performs on par with BM25.

-### GISTEmbed

-This [paper](https://arxiv.org/pdf/2402.16829) details a method on collecting negatives for text embedding fine-tuning.
-It uses a guide model to enhance in-batch negative selection.

-They use large & high performing embedding models to finetune smaller embedding models.
-So, given a (Q, P) pair, they sample the entire batch for negatives, then use the guide model to filter out any "negatives" with a higher similarity to Q than P. This means you can finetune a model with just (Q, P) pairs, and not have to worry about collecting negatives.

-### augmented-SBERT

-This [paper](https://arxiv.org/pdf/2010.08240) details a powerful method of finetuning bi-encoders.
-Essentially, they create a labelled dataset using a cross-encoder, which then can be used to fine-tune a bi-encoder.

-Cross-Encoders can be finetuned with less data as well, so this is the typical method for adapting the retrieval models to a specific domain.

 ### Is Cosine Similarity of Embeddings Really About Similarity?